praneeth622/todolist/README.md

 - A fully functional accessible web application.
 - Include instructions in your README file on how to run the app.
 - Use any framework/library of your choice (React, Angular, Vue for frontend; Node.js, Django, or Flask for backend).

+  Push the source code along with a demo video of your solution into the forked github repo.
+Share the repo link in the google form: https://forms.gle/2HbLP8GNiYArZFsj8